 Take the right and left corners on the back of your neck, cover the shoulders, and cross the ends on top of the other without making a knot.

 Next, put the two ends of the cloth from the back of your neck to the front of your shoulders and tie it just right.
-Again, the knot shouldn't be so tight that you find breathing difficult, but not too loose so the Keffiyeh doesn't hold.
+Again, the knot shouldn't be so tight that you find it difficult to breathe, but not too loose so that the Keffiyeh doesn't hold.

 Tuck the remaining portion of the cloth inside your jacket if you wish to prevent the dust from getting inside your nose or mouth.